Advertisement

 Then, finally, came the fun stuff, says Cleo.
 “I purposefully took more than a year to land on my decorating choices,” she says.
 “I wanted to see how the light throughout the seasons affected each room, and wanted our kids to be a bit older so we could visualise how life would look once we’d emerged from toddler land.”

-New light fixtures were installed in every room and tiles laid in the entrance, laundry/toilet, and then the upstairs bathroom.
+They installed new light fixtures in every room and laid tiles in the entrance, laundry/toilet, and upstairs bathroom.
 The painting was next.
-Every room was painted by “another amazing tradesperson who we’ll use for years to come – if he’ll have us”.
+Every room was painted by “another amazing tradesperson who we’ll use for years to come”.

 The New Plymouth villa master bedroom with a large green scalloped headboard

 The scalloped blue headboard was a DIY project Cleo did over a weekend.
-The linen is from Bianca Lorenne and the lamp with a marble base is a Marketplace find.
+The linen is from Bianca Lorenne, and the lamp with a marble base is a Facebook Marketplace find.

 The couple saved the floors and carpet for last, mainly because they wanted the kids to be old enough to follow basic rules such as no coloured drinks on the carpet and no more scooters on the sanded and polished floors.

 The project also involved installing shutters in the downstairs lounge and hanging custom-made thermal curtains in the main bedroom and Florence’s room, both of which have double-hung sash windows.
-A new deck was built off the north end of the lounge and a spa was installed next to it.
+They built a new deck off the north end of the lounge and installed a spa next to it.
 “This space is a gorgeous afternoon sun-trap and has given us that much lauded indoor-outdoor flow.
 The garage features a handy 40sqm loft space that we currently have set up as a gym and playroom for our kids.

 They also installed a three-metre-long “wardrobe of my dreams” in the main bedroom.